-In this proposed budget we have allocated funding of \$24.8 million for asset renewals, upgrades and expansions.
-The proposed budget also funds \$14.27 million for new assets.
+In this budget we have allocated funding of \$28.95 million for asset renewals, upgrades and expansions.
+The proposed budget also funds \$16.54 million for new assets.
 Highlights of the capital program include;

-- roads (\$11.33 million) including roads to recovery projects, roads for renewal programs, sealing, resheeting and Verney Road Stages 2 and 3 - waste management (\$10.58 million) including the construction Cosgrove 3 landfill Cell 1 - land improvements (\$4.51 million) including Greater Shepparton Regional Sports Precinct Main Pavilion, Maude st Mall Upgrade and Activation and Stormwater management at Cosgrove 2 landfill - parks, open space and streetscapes (\$4.43 million) including the construction of East-West Boulevard and the Urban Forest Strategy.
+- roads (\$11.72 million) including roads to recovery projects, roads for renewal programs, sealing, resheeting and Verney Road Stages 2 and 3 - waste management (\$10.57 million) including the construction Cosgrove 3 landfill Cell 1 - land improvements (\$4.29 million) including Greater Shepparton Regional Sports Precinct Main Pavilion, Maude St Mall Upgrade and Activation and Stormwater management at Cosgrove 2 landfill - parks, open space and streetscapes (\$4.82 million) including the construction of the East-West Boulevard at the Greater Shepparton Regional Sports Precinct and the Urban Forest Strategy.